SuryanshSky/trading-bot/README.md

 # Trading Bot — Binance Futures Testnet

-A Python CLI app to place orders on Binance Futures Testnet (USDT-M).
-Built as part of a Python Developer application task.
+A lightweight Python CLI application to place orders on Binance Futures Testnet (USDT-M).
+Built as part of a Python Developer application task to demonstrate API integration, clean architecture, and robust CLI design.

 ---